cuplsensor/cupltag/docs/firmware/operatingmodes.rst

 **************************************

 #. cuplTag wakes up from standby (LPM3).
 #.
-The minute counter is reset to 0.
+Minute counter is reset to 0.
 #.
 The VMEM domain is powered on.
 #.
 A configuration file check is made.
 A reset occurs if one is found.
 #.
 A sample is requested from the humidity sensor.
 #.
 The MSP430 waits in LPM3 until the DRDY line of this sensor is asserted.
 #.
 The sample is read from the humidity sensor.
 #.
-A call is made to enc_pushsample in cuplCodec.
+A call is made to :cpp:func:`enc_pushsample` in cuplCodec.
 The sample is written to the circular
    buffer inside the cuplCodec URL.
 The minuteselapsed field is reset to 0.
 #.
 If the circular buffer has wrapped around to the start, then a call is made to :cpp:func:`nvparams_cresetsperloop`.
 #.
 The VMEM domain is powered off.